 The first chart shows Home Depot with 14-day RSI in red and the Percent Price Oscillator (PPO) with its histogram in the indicator window.
 Keep in mind that HD has a SCTR score of 97.4.
 RSI shows strength because it was trading above 70 at the time.
 In fact, notice that RSI was at its highest level in over six months.
 This strong reading contributed to the high technical rank for HD.
 The last three bars of the histogram define the slope.
 There is a sharp rise from the first bar to the third, which is a positive slope.

-The StockCharts Technical Rank feature can be accessed from the SCTR page (here).
+The StockCharts Technical Rank feature can be accessed from the SCTR Reports page.
 Once on the page, users can choose their stock universe.
 Chartists can also choose between end-of-day and intraday.
-End-of-day is based on the most recent daily close.
-Intraday is based on price levels at that particular point in time.
-Indicator, such as, 14-day RSI and the 200-day Moving Average, will be based on the intraday price levels too.
+End-of-day is based on the most recent daily close, while intraday is based on price levels at that particular point in time.
+Indicators, such as the 14-day RSI and the 200-day Moving Average, are based on those same price levels.

 Q: Why doesn't XYZ have a SCTR?

-A: Only those tickers included in predefined SCTR groups will have a SCTR ranking.
+A: Only those tickers included in predefined SCTR universe groups will have a SCTR ranking.